mosaicnetworks/monetd/docs/monetd.md

 * **babble/priv_key**: contains the validator's private key for Babble.

 Further options pertaining to the operation of the node are read from the [datadir]/monetd.toml file, or overwritten by the following flags.
+It is envisaged that you would not need to use these flags in a production environment.

 ```
 Flags: